Student Loan Attorneys in Seattle

 Student loan debt relief is possible, however.
 Not everyone can qualify for relief, and it can be a difficult process to complete.
-Our attorneys specializing in student loans have the knowledge and experience you need to maximize your chances for debt relief.
+Our student loan lawyers specialize in student loans have the knowledge and experience you need to maximize your chances for debt relief.

 Additionally, we are one of the few law firms that provides litigation services and debt collection defense for student loan disputes.
 In some cases, these lawsuits result in a debt discharge for our clients.
 Other times, we are able to get the lawsuits dismissed with prejudice for lack of standing, or we even bring affirmative claims against lenders.

 We have a track record of successfully taking our clients’ cases to court and winning against various lenders, which makes us uniquely qualified to help you overcome your legal or financial crisis.